learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 The options on this page are controlled by the line item types associated with the program.
 You can create additional line item types for your program and set the "Max quantity" field appropriately; do not check the "for payments" or "for finaid" boxes.
+For students to be able to choose how much an item costs, you can check the "is_custom" box for an option.
 If you are using the "SplashInfo Module" to offer lunch, the size of the sibling discount is set as a line item type, but the lunch options and their costs are still controlled by the splashinfo_choices and splashinfo_costs Tags.
 Items no